 - Garachico – gorgeous Garachico is known for its historic town centre and its natural rock bathing pools.

-- Anaga Forest – hiking in this primaeval laurel forest was the highlight of my solo holiday to Tenerife.
+- Anaga Forest – hiking in this primaeval laurel forest was the highlight of my solo holiday in Tenerife.

 The clue is in the name.
 This is formed by the Spanish words for “strong” (fuerte) and “fortune” (ventura) and refers to the strong winds around the island and the danger they posed to seafarers of old.